SGM Herbert A. Friedman (Ret.)

 The term Ghost hand implies an unseen foreign (Soviet) control of the Chinese forces.

 This leaflet was printed on 16 January 1953 as part of Plan Divide, designed to foster dissention between the Chinese and the Russians.
+1,000,000 leaflets were printed.
 It depicts Russian Premier Josef Stalin on the front and the text:

 WARRIORS OF THE CHINESE COMMUNIST FORCES